ecstatic-morse/blag/content/posts/grailsort.md

 ## Conclusion

 With that, we've finished our own holy sorting grail.
-I honestly find it pretty miraculous that this is even possible.
-It's a lot of work just to sort a list!
+Honestly I find it miraculous that this is even possible.
+But it's a lot of work just to sort a list!

 I've called my implementation [MrrlSort](https://github.com/ecstatic-morse/MrrlSort) to pay tribute to Andrey